dfrencham/lemmy-post-bot/README.md

 1. Run `npm install`
 2. Run `npm run build`
-3. In build/src create a settings.json file
+3. In the `dist` folder create a settings.json file

 Your settings.json file should have this content: